In Bed with Medinner series 1: Summary

-Offbeat London comic Bob Mills presents the first of two pilot programmes.
-He has gathered together music, moments from films and television series, stories, and observations on life, and discusses them with a live studio audience who - together with viewers - have been invited round to his pad for the night.
+London comic Bob Mills presented the first of two pilot programmes.
+The show was presented as his gathering of music, moments from films and television series, stories, and observations on life, that Mills then discusses them with a live studio audience who - together with viewers - have been invited round to his flat for the night.

 In the first programme Bob looks at the black hole that is afternoon television; unearths the moment when a contestant in Family Fortunes answered with the word "turkey" to all the questions (an incident also referred to in episode one, series one of the sitcom 15 Storeys High); and takes a look at life on a London council estate.
 Along the way he reflects on what has happened to such old friends as the "Watney's Party Seven", "Aztec" chocolate bars, Clyde Best, and "Crimplene".

-Former punk favourites The Buzzcocks provide the live music with "What do I Get?" and "Ever Fallen in Love".
+Former punk favourites The Buzzcocks provided live music with "What do I Get?" and "Ever Fallen in Love".